 Photo credit: Sean Smith

-Iyana Esters is a visual storyteller currently based in the United States.
+Iyana Esters is a visual storyteller from the United States.
 She received her B.S. in Community Health Sciences from the University of Nevada, Reno and her M.P.H. in Behavioral, Social, and Community Health from Indiana University.

 She combines art with her expertise in public health to empower Black and other marginalized communities, using photography as a lens to document the human impact of environmental racism and celebrate Black life, practices, and rituals.
 An emerging photographer, Iyana works primarily in long-form photography and documentary.

 Honors + Awards